Pascalization: Process

 In pascalization, food products are sealed and placed into a steel compartment containing a liquid, often water, and pumps are used to create pressure.
 The pumps may apply pressure constantly or intermittently.
 The application of high hydrostatic pressures (HHP) on a food product will kill many microorganisms, but the spores are not destroyed.
 Pascalization works especially well on acidic foods, such as yogurts and fruits, because pressure-tolerant spores are not able to live in environments with low pH levels.
 The treatment works equally well for both solid and liquid products.

 Researchers are also developing a "continuous" method of high pressure processing of preserving liquid foods.
 The technology is known as ultra-shear technology (UST) or high pressure homogenization.
 This involves pressurization of liquid foods up to 400 MPa and subsequent depressurization by passage through tiny clearance in a shear valve.
 When the fluid exits the shear valve, due to significant pressure difference across the valve, the pressure energy is converted into kinetic energy.
 This kinetic energy is dissipated as heat energy to raise the temperature of the fluid and as heat loss to the surroundings.
 Remaining kinetic energy is spent on sample physical and structural modifications (mixing, emulsification, dispersion, particle size, enzyme, and microbial reduction) via intense mechanical forces, such as shear, turbulence, or cavitation.
 Thus, depending upon the product's initial temperature and process pressure, UST treatment can result in pasteurization or commercial sterilization effects along with structural modification in the treated liquid.

 Bacterial spores survive pressure treatment at ambient or chilled conditions.
-Researchers reported that pressure in combination with heat is effective in the inactivation of bacterial spores.
-The process is called pressure-assisted thermal sterilization.
-In 2009 and 2015, Food and Drug Administration (FDA) issued letters of no objection for two industrial petition for pressure-assisted thermal processing.
-At this time, there are no commercial low-acid products treated by PATP available in the market.
+The use of additional heat in high pressure temperature (HPT) kills these spores.
+Food is pre-heated to about 70 C before entering the pressure compartment, then the pressure raises food temperature to the desired point (90 C or higher) by adiabatic heating.